ONSdigital/dp-interactives-importer/README.md

 # dp-interactives-importer

+***
+:warning: This repository will be archived in November 2023 as it is no longer in development. :warning:
+***

 Listens on a kafka topic for new interactives import events.
 When a new event is picked up it will:
 - download zip file from an S3 bucket used for temporary storage between services
 - unzip the file